accused: The person that is charged with a crime and has to go to criminal court. (See defendant.)

 guardian ad litem: A court-appointed adult that represents a minor child or legally incompetent person.
 (See also ad litem.)

-guardianship: In California, a court proceeding where a judge appoints someone to care for a person under age 18 or to manage the minor's estate (property), or both.
+guardianship: When the parents of a child are not around or are unable to care for a child, someone else (a relative, friend, or another adult) can ask the court to be made guardian of a child.
+In California, a judge can appoint a guardian to care for a person under age 18 or to manage the minor's estate (property), or both.
+Guardianships can be in probate court.
+And guardianships can also be ordered in juvenile dependency court.
 In some states, conservatorship of an adult is called guardianship, but not in California.
 (Compare with conservatorship.)

 guidelines: In family law, a standard method for figuring out child support payments based on the income of the parent(s) and other factors according to state law.
 The Federal Family Support Act of 1988 says states must use guidelines to calculate support for each family unless there is a written court finding saying the guidelines would be inappropriate for that case.